scottdyer/aces-core/README.md

 ## Reporting Issues

-To report a problem with Output Transfoms, please open an [issue](https://github.com/ampas/aces-core/issues).
+To report a problem with Core Transforms, please open an [issue](https://github.com/ampas/aces-core/issues).

 If the issue is senstive in nature or a security related issue, please do not